How To Speed Up Windows PC | Make Windows PC Faster

 6.2.
 Disable Transparency Effects

-To disable Transparency Effects:
+To disable Transparency Effects in Windows 11/10:

 • Right-click on Start and select Settings.
 In Settings, go to Personalization > Colors.